 Carmichael LE, Barnes FD, Percy DH.
 Temperature as a factor in resistance of young puppies to canine herpesvirus.
 J Infect Dis 1969; 120: 669-678.

 Jager MC, Sloma EA, Shelton M, Miller AD.
 Naturally Acquired Canine Herpesvirus-Associated Meningoencephalitis.
 Vet Pathol.
 2017; 54: 820-827.

 Larsen RW, Kiupel M, Balzer HJ, Agerholm JS.
 Prevalence of canid herpesvirus-1 infection in stillborn and dead neonatal puppies in Denmark.
 Acta Vet Scand 2015; 57: 1

-Canine Minute Virus causes interstitial pneumonia, myocarditis and necrosis of the small intestinal villi.
+Canine Minute Virus causes bronchitis, interstitial pneumonia, myocarditis and necrosis of the small intestinal villi.

 Decaro N1, Amorisco F, Lenoci D, Lovero A, Colaianni ML, Losurdo M, Desario C, Martella V, Buonavoglia C. (2012) Molecular characterization of Canine minute virus associated with neonatal mortality in a litter of Jack Russell terrier dogs.
 J Vet Diagn Invest.
 2012; 24: 755-758

 Järplid B, Johansson H, Carmichael LE: (1996) A fatal case of pup infection with minute virus of canines (MVC).
 J Vet Diagn Invest 1996; 8: 484-487.

 Kelli M. Almes, Kyathanahalli S. Janardhan, Joseph Anderson, Richard A. Hesse and Kristin M. Patton.
 Fatal Canine Adenoviral Pneumonia in Two Litters of Bulldogs.
 J VET Diagn Invest 2010 22: 780